Atlas (DC Comics): Titan version

+Atlas I

-The Jack Kirby Atlas' family and people were slain by the raiders of Hyssa the Lizard King.
+Atlas' family and people were slain by the raiders of Hyssa the Lizard King.
 Atlas was raised by a wise and mysterious traveller named Chagra.
 Because of an alien crystal carried by Atlas, Chagra theorized that Atlas was one of the people of the Crystal Mountain.
 Chagra agrees to help Atlas achieve his revenge, but only if Atlas leads him to the Crystal Mountain.
-Atlas grew up to become a protector of the innocent, but once King Hyssa was defeated, his petulance and darker nature came to the forefront.
+Atlas grows up to become a protector of the innocent, but once Hyssa was defeated, his petulance and darker nature come to the forefront.

-Atlas returns in Superman #677 as part of The Coming of Atlas storyline and his origin is retold in issue #678 where he is seen saving citizens of Metropolis he himself had endangered.
-He is currently working with a secret government project that intends to kill Superman.
+Atlas returns in Superman #677 as part of The Coming of Atlas storyline.
+He is working with a secret government project that intends to kill Superman.
 Atlas wants to defeat Superman and replace him as Metropolis' champion on his way to conquer the modern world.
 He fights the Science Police and Superman.
-He holds the upper hand on Superman for most of the battle, but is interfered with by his dog Krypto, who seems to be powered by magic.
-Atlas eventually defeats Krypto and prepares to kill him only for Superman to re-enter the fight and defeat him with some magical enhancement from Zachary Zatara.

-Atlas' return and fight with Superman was described as part of a ruse intended to test Project 7734, a governmental project that utilizes magic in an effort to kill Superman, who is vulnerable to magic.
-Atlas continues to work for this project.
+Atlas holds the upper hand on Superman for most of the battle, but is defeated after Superman is magically enhanced by Zachary Zatara.
+Atlas' return and fight with Superman were intended to test Project 7734, a government project that utilizes magic in an effort to kill Superman.

-Atlas is later kidnapped and brainwashed into fighting the Justice League by an unknown party.
-After being defeated by the team, Atlas explains to Batman that he has no idea who captured him in the first place.
+Atlas is later kidnapped and brainwashed by an unknown party and forced to fight the Justice League.

+A.T.L.A.S.

+A new incarnation of Atlas inspired by the Teen Titans version, whose name is an acronym for Automated Titanium Lethal Attack Sentry, appears in the "Dawn of DC" Cyborg miniseries.

+Powers and abilities

+The first Atlas has super-strength and invulnerability.